-Solar modules must be outdoors in open, direct sunshine facing the noon sun direction.
-(Yes, we have seen modules installed in the shade!)
+Selecting the proper mount for your solar panels is important.
+The solar modules must be outdoors in open, direct sunshine facing the noon sun direction.
+(Yes, we have seen panels installed in the shade!)
 Exposure to sunshine must be free of all shadows from trees, wires, buildings, etc. A shadow on any part of a photovoltaic module will cut off much of its power (no matter what some advertisements claim).

 Tilting to face the noon sun’s elevation twice a year, spring and fall, produces more charging than fixed mounts.
 To shed snow, set winter tilt near vertical facing south.
 For fixed mounts, splitting the difference between summer and winter tilt angles will give the best average solar production from the modules.

 As the solar industry has grown and changed, additional concerns surrounding the proper mounting of solar modules, especially in roof mount applications, have risen.
 Roof mounted solar arrays are the most common and many roofing companies have expressed concerns regarding how weatherproofing of installations is being handled.
 Maintaining the integrity of the roof, protecting all penetrations with proper sealants and flashing, and making sure that the roof itself is built to handle the load will assure the homeowner that the roof will not leak and will last the lifetime of the array.
 Some of the roof mounts we sell come with their own flashing and sealants.
 We highly recommend that if the modules will be mounted to a roof that has a warranty put in place by the roofing company, check to make sure the warranty will not be voided if modules are attached.
 Always use materials that will properly seal the roof penetrations and protect against leaks.